Streamlined Housing Development:

 SB 684 is unique among housing streamlining policies in that it provides a ministerial, CEQA-exempt approval process for housing without requiring developers to commit to specified labor standards or affordable housing requirements.

-ABAG/MTC will develop additional resources for jurisdictions prior to SB 684 taking effect on July 1, 2024.
+ABAG/MTC will developed additional resources for jurisdictions prior to SB 684 taking effect on July 1, 2024:

 Housing on Faith-Based Lands & Higher Education Facilities - SB 4